 “Whether the Republicans like it or not, the budget deficits cannot be reduced by cutting spending alone.
 Revenue must be raised by restoring taxes on the wealthy to previous levels, closing loopholes that allow major corporations to escape taxation, and ending federal subsidies to profit-bloated oil corporations,” continued Smeal.

 Republicans proposals, including the House-passed (in a straight party line vote) 2012 Ryan budget effectively eliminate the guarantee of Medicare for future generations.
-In addition, it both cuts drastically the Medicaid program by $750 billion and converts it to block grants to states.
-So instead of eligible poverty-level pregnant women, children, elderly and disabled persons having a right to access benefits, they will be at the mercy of individual states.
+In addition, it drastically cuts the Medicaid program by $750 billion and converts it to block grants to states.
+Instead of having a right to access benefits, eligible poverty-level pregnant women, children, elderly and disabled persons will be at the mercy of individual states.

-What Americans really want in the deficit-reduction package is what Congress must do: restore taxes on the wealthy, cut defense spending, and stand strong for Medicaid, Medicare, Social Security, and women’s health programs such as family planning.
+What Americans really want in the deficit-reduction package is what Congress must do: restore taxes on the wealthy, cut defense spending, and stand strong for Medicaid, Medicare, Social Security, and health programs such as family planning.###